 Should you buy it?
 I would firmly say, “It depends!” 🙂 I know it sounds cheeky but that’s my honest opinion – it’s not an absolute yes or no. Rylo is excellent at certain types of 360 and HD videos, but not so good for others.
-In particular, it is very good for action videos in daylight because of its amazing stabilization.
-Rylo has posted some convincing demonstrations, and in my experience, the Rylo is really that good at stabilization.
+In particular, it is very good for action videos in daylight because of its amazing stabilization — in fact, the best stabilization among all 360 cameras I’ve tested.
+See my stabilization comparison and these demos:

 At the time I reviewed the Rylo, it suffered from poor low light performance.
-However, the December 2017 holiday update improved low light performance.
-(Note: I haven’t tested myself yet but it seems that Rylo decreased the auto ISO limit)
+The December 2017 update improved this slightly.
+I have not yet tested Rylo in low light after the April 2018 update.

 Rylo Camera Tutorial

 Here’s how to shoot with the Rylo and use its special features.
 See also the video review above, which incorporates a tutorial.

 How to shoot with the Rylo:

 The Rylo is one of the easiest and simplest 360 cameras to use.
 There are only two buttons: a shutter button (doubles as a power button), and a mode button beside the OLED display.